JonasWIP/supanexttemplate/README.md

 Jest is used for testing.
 You can add your own tests in the __tests__ folder.

 ## TODO

+- Supabase SSR
+- Refactoring of the codebase
-- Remove Debugging Logs and console logs
+- Remove unused files and folders

 - Metadata for SEO
-- Remove unused files and folders

-- Refactoring of the codebase
--
+- Update Github Templates

-- Test Setup using the npx creation tool
-- Final Testing and remove hints
+- Remove issues from supabase and compile
 - Dependabot for the project

+- Test the npx creation tool

+- Final Testing

 ## Future Improvements

 - Add roomodes, project specific instructions, fill gaps of knowledge for ai models
 - Add mcp tools for the used ai agent models
+- Project summary
 - Integration in
 - Module hinzufügbar wie Zahlungsdienstleister, Three.js
 - Automating More of the setup process
 - Full integration into a Custom Managment System with frontend and development tools